Sims Legacy Collection โ€“ Install Guide

 Important Rules

-Unzip everything first.
-The game cannot read .zip files.
-Always extract before moving files into place.
+The game cannot read .zip or .rar files.
+Always extract the contents before moving files into the game folder.

-Check for virus warnings.
 Many Sims 1 mod files are 20+ years old.
-Scan with your antivirus before opening, especially from lesser-known sites.
+Scan with your antivirus before opening, especially files from lesser-known sites.

-⚠️ Know the limits before you go big on CC.
-The original Sims 1 engine had several built-in caps that can cause strange behaviour or crashes if you exceed them.
-The Legacy Collection has not officially confirmed these have been lifted, so treat them as still active unless you find community reports saying otherwise.
+โš ๏ธ Know the limits before you go big on CC.
+The original Sims 1 engine has several built-in caps.
+The Legacy Collection has not confirmed these have been raised, so treat them as still active.

 Step-by-Step: Installing Your First Mod